lincc-frameworks/python-project-template/docs/index.rst

 LINCC Frameworks Python Project Template
 ===============================================================================

-This project template codifies LINCC-Framework's best practices for python code organization, testing, documentation, and automation.
+This project template codifies LINCC Framework's best practices for python code organization, testing, documentation, and automation.
-It is meant to help new python projects get started quickly, letting the user focus on writing code.
+It is meant to help python projects get started quickly and allow the user to focus on writing code.
-The template takes care of the minutia of directory structures, tool configurations, and automated testing until the user is ready to take over.

-`Copier <https://copier.readthedocs.io/en/latest/>`_ is required to use this template.
-Copier is an open source tool that hydrates projects from templates and natively supports updating projects as the original template matures.
-It's really neat!
+We think it's really neat, and we hope you do to!

 .. toctree::
    :maxdepth: 1
-   :caption: Getting Started
+   :caption: Using the Template

    source/overview
    source/new_project